DavidEd300/vet-health/README.md

 # 🚀 VetHealth

-> 🐾 A social platform that connects pet lovers, petshops, and veterinary clinics — think **Instagram for pets**, but smarter.
+> 🐾 A social platform that connects pet lovers, petshops, and veterinary clinics, think **Instagram for pets**, but smarter.
-> Built collaboratively by a student team passionate about software, pets, and innovation.
+> Built collaboratively by a students team passionate about software, pets, and innovation.

 ---

 ## 🧠 About the Project

-**VetHealth** aims to create an ecosystem where pet owners can share their pets’ best moments — photos, stories, and videos — while connecting with **trusted petshops and veterinary services**.
+**VetHealth** aims to create an ecosystem where pet owners can share their pets’ best moments, photos, stories, and videos, while connecting with **trusted petshops and veterinary services**.

 This project is being developed incrementally to serve as both a **learning experience** and a **real-world application** integrating multiple technologies.